h2oai/sparkling-water/DEVEL.md

 ## Features

-Sparkling Water provides transparent integration of H2O engine and its machine learning algorithms into the Spark platform.
-Hence, it enables:
+Sparkling Water provides transparent integration for the H2O engine and its machine learning algorithms into the Spark platform, enabling:
- * using H2O algorithms in Spark workflow
+ * use of H2O algorithms in Spark workflow
  * transformation between H2O and Spark data structures
- * using Spark RDDs as input for H2O algorithms
+ * use of Spark RDDs as input for H2O algorithms
  * transparent execution of Sparkling Water applications on top of Spark

-### Supported data sources
+### Supported Data Sources
-Currently Sparkling Water can use:
+Currently, Sparkling Water can use the following data source types:
- - standard RDD API to load data and transferm them into DataFrame
+ - standard RDD API to load data and transform them into DataFrame
- - H2O API to load data directly into DataFrame from
+ - H2O API to load data directly into DataFrame from:
    - local file(s)
    - HDFS file(s)
-   - S3 files(s)
+   - S3 file(s)

-### Supported data formats
+### Supported Data Formats
 Sparkling Water can read data stored in the following formats:
  - CSV
  - SVMLight
  - ARFF

-### Supported execution environments
+### Supported Execution Environments
-Sparkling Water can run on the top of Spark:
+Sparkling Water can run on top of Spark in the following ways:
- - running as local cluster (master points to one of values `local`, `local[*]`, or `local-cluster[...]`
+ -  as a local cluster (master points to one of values `local`, `local[*]`, or `local-cluster[...]`
- - running as a standalone cluster
+ -  as a standalone cluster
- - running in YARN environment
+ -  in a YARN environment

 ## Design

-The Sparkling Water is designed to be executed as a regular Spark application.
+Sparkling Water is designed to be executed as a regular Spark application.
-It provides a way to initialize H2O services on each node in the Spark cluster and access data stored in Spark and H2O's data structures.
+It provides a way to initialize H2O services on each node in the Spark cluster and access data stored in data structures of Spark and H2O.

-Since Sparkling Water is designed as Spark application, it is launched inside Spark executor which are created after application submission.
+Since Sparkling Water is designed as Spark application, it is launched inside a Spark executor, which is created after application submission.
-At this point H2O services including distributed KV store, memory manager are started and orchestrated into a cloud.
-The topology of the created cloud exactly matches the topology of the underlying Spark cluster.
+At this point, H2O starts services, including distributed KV store and memory manager, and orchestrates them into a cloud.
+The topology of the created cloud matches the topology of the underlying Spark cluster exactly.

 [Image from Slides showing the topology]